MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/reporting-services-report-server-sharepoint-mode.md

  The SQL Server 2008 R2 release introduced a new *local mode* for viewing reports from a SharePoint 2010 server that has the Microsoft SQL Server 2008 R2 or later Reporting Services Add-In for SharePoint 2010 products installed.

 -   *Local Mode*: Local mode allows reports to be rendered locally from the SharePoint document library, without integration with a Reporting Services report server.
 The Reporting Services add-in for SharePoint products is required but a Reporting Services report server is not.
 The add-in can be installed several different ways, including the SharePoint 2010 products preparation tool.
-For more information on local mode, see [Local Mode vs. Connected Mode Reports in the Report Viewer &#40;Reporting Services in SharePoint Mode&#41;](../../reporting-services/report-server-sharepoint/local-mode-vs-connected-mode-reports-in-the-report-viewer.md) and [Where to find the Reporting Services add-in for SharePoint Products](../../reporting-services/install-windows/where-to-find-the-reporting-services-add-in-for-sharepoint-products.md).
+For more information on local mode, see [Local mode vs. connected mode reports in the Report Viewer](../../reporting-services/report-server-sharepoint/local-mode-vs-connected-mode-reports-in-the-report-viewer.md) and [Where to find the Reporting Services add-in for SharePoint products](../../reporting-services/install-windows/where-to-find-the-reporting-services-add-in-for-sharepoint-products.md).

 -   *Connected Mode*: Connected mode is supported by integrating a Reporting Services report server into the SharePoint farm using SharePoint Central Administration.
 The integration with a report server enables full end-to-end reporting, providing the collaboration features of SharePoint 2010 and the server based features of a report server including: Subscriptions, Snapshots, and server based processing.